Systems Change

 Structural – what becomes visible when we look at an organisation or a field: which policies apply, which practices are established, where the resources flow.
 This is where consultancy often steps in – with mixed results, because changes at this level remain reversible as long as the layers underneath don't move with them.

 Relational – the half-visible depth: in which relationships actors stand, who has power where, whose impact can connect to whose.
+This middle level – relationships and power – is where we start.
 This is where it is decided whether structural changes hold, or are rolled back.
-This is where our methodological and biographical focus lies – from systemic organisational development and from years of practice in peacebuilding, where relationships, power and conflict dynamics are the central working layer.
+This is where we can bring in a great deal from the methodology of peacebuilding, where relationships, power and conflict dynamics are the central working layer.

 Transformational – the most invisible, slowest layer: the mental models with which actors interpret reality.
 They rarely change directly.
 They shift when experiences on the upper layers call them into question.
-We orient our work so that it remains connectable to such mental shifts – even though the transformational level is rarely our direct field of work.
+We orient our work so that it remains connectable to such mental shifts – and with systemic methods, we also try to initiate change more directly.

 In practice